 Here’s what to do: Let them know that you are crafting your maternity leave plan with consideration of both their needs and yours and that some of the specifics of the plan will be influenced by the outcome of your performance review.
 For that reason, you’d like to push up your performance review to (date), so that you can deliver a timely maternity leave proposal plan by (date).

 Oh my goodness, it really is all about asking.
 Why is that such a hard hump to get over?!
 Even for a pretty good negotiator, which I definitely consider myself.
 Well, I just asked and of course got a YES.
-And I also asked HR about how much the school saves by me not using their health insurance and it’s $9,000/year.
-Wow.

 Okay, the new order of things is as follows: performance review, maternity leave proposal, and then discussion about who will cover what while I’m gone.
 Phew.
 Much better.
 Thanks so much.

-What Can We Learn From This
+What Can We Learn From Megan’s Experience

-I’m sharing this with you because I think it’s an excellent example of how we as women sometimes work against ourselves with assumptions: “I was really hoping for the review before the proposal, but I’m not sure that I have that option.”
+Megan’s experience is an excellent example of how we as women sometimes work against ourselves with assumptions: “I was really hoping for the review before the proposal, but I’m not sure that I have that option.”
 (Emphasis mine.)